zacherytcox/stelligent-u/02-s3/README.md

 *How could the lifecycle and versioning features of S3 be used to manage the lifecycle of a web application?
 Would you use those features to manage the webapp code itself, or just the app's data?*

+>It all depends on the application and it's requirements.
+Lifecycle is extremely helpful for cost savings such as reducing the number of logs stored within S3 (I'm thinking CloudTrail with S3 delievery).
+Versioning could help with accidental deletion/overwrite by a user or malfunction of an application.
+>For webapp code, versioning would be extremely useful in the case of an application failure (even though it may cost some additional money to have those previous versions available within the AWS Account).
+>For webapp's data, it depends on the application's behavior, it's data requirements, and the cost budget for the application.
+But I think overall, versioning would be very useful in the case of faults.
+Lifecycle would need to be tuned to business needs for DR plan and cost savings.

 ## Lesson 2.4: S3 Object Encryption